koldamartin/Robosales-homework/docs/guide.md

 2. **How to Copy the Project:** Instructions on how to clone the repository to local machine.
 3. **How to Start the Environment:** Steps to activate the uv virtual environment.
 4. **How to Install All Dependencies:** Instructions on installing pandas and numpy using uv.
-5. **How to Run the Script:** Clear steps on how to execute your clean_data.py script.
+5. **How to Run the Script:** Include the CLI command to run your clean_data.py script.

 ## 5. Submission guidelines
 You will submit your homework by creating a Pull Request (PR) to the main branch of this repository.